Connect with us

 “We are very thankful for any guidance and direction,” she concluded.
 “Thank you for your guidance and help!”

 Williams responded that same day.
-She said she was on vacation but had proposed changes to victims compensation rules to review and should get back to Sharp soon.
+She said she was on vacation but had proposed changes to crime victims compensation rules to review and should get back to Sharp soon.
 She did not acknowledge the other questions about the abortion law.

 Sharp never heard from Williams after that.
 She had reached out to the attorney general’s office, she said, because the chief law enforcement officer is responsible for providing clarity about what the law actually requires.